melsobky/carnd_T1_P2_tsc/WriteUp.md

     Test Accuracy = 0.800

+The model was able to classify **80%** of the new images while the detection accuracy on the test set was **91.9%**.
+The difference in the results is comparable taking into account the number of data samples used at each evaluation.

 ### Output Top 5 Softmax Probabilities For Each Image Found on the Web

 For each of the new images, we print out the model's softmax probabilities to show the **certainty** of the model's predictions